Simbiat/Cron/README.md

 Below is the list of event types, that are used when logging and when outputting SSE stream:

-1. `CronStart` - start of cron processing.
+1. `SSEStart` - start of cron processing in SSE mode.
 2. `CronFail` - failure of cron processing.
 3. `CronEmpty` - empty list of tasks in the cycle.
 4. `CronNoThreads` - no free threads in this cycle.
-5. `CronEnd` - end of processing.
+5. `SSEEnd` - end of processing in SSE mode.
 6. `TaskAdd` - a task was added or updated.
 7. `TaskAddFail` - a task failed to be added or updated.
 8. `TaskDelete` - a task was deleted.